Fresh Rains Pound Brazils Flood-hit South As Evacuations Double - UrduPoint

 But then, the menacing grey clouds delivered a fresh downpour.

-The MetSul Meteorologia site reported "a new period of intense atmospheric instability," with up to 200 mm of rain by Monday.
+The MetSul Meteorologia site reported "a new period of intense atmospheric instability," with up to 200 mm (7.9 inches) of rain by Monday.

 Recent Stories